 How can I prevent HTTP 504 gateway timeout errors in Amazon Elasticsearch Service?

 A load balancer sits in front of each Amazon ES domain.
 The load balancer distributes incoming traffic to the data nodes.
 If Amazon ES requests don't complete and return a successful or unsuccessful confirmation within the idle timeout period, the load balancer closes the TCP connection to the cluster.
-This usually results in a 504 gateway timeout error.
-A 504 error does not necessarily indicate a problem with the cluster—it simply means that the request couldn't be completed within the idle timeout period.
+This usually results in an HTTP 504 gateway timeout error.
+An HTTP 504 gateway timeout error does not necessarily indicate a problem with your cluster—it just means that the request couldn't be completed within the idle timeout period.

 Gateway timeout errors usually occur when you send too many requests at the same time, or when you send complex requests.
 In both cases, the result is the same: Amazon ES can't complete the request within the idle timeout period.